ARTIST-Association/ARTIST/docs/generating_scenario.rst

 This configuration defines:

 - A ``kinematic_initial_orientation_offset_e`` which is an initial orientation offset along the east axis.
-- It is also possible to set initial orientation offsets in the north and up direction, however we do not require these offsets for our scenario.
+- It is also possible to set initial orientation offsets in the north and up direction; however, we do not require these offsets for our scenario.

-A further element of a kinematic configuration are ``KinematicDeviations`` which are small disturbance parameters to represent offsets caused by the three-joint kinematic modelled in ``ARTIST``.
+A further element of a kinematic configuration is ``KinematicDeviations`` which are small disturbance parameters to represent offsets caused by the three-joint kinematic modeled in ``ARTIST``.
 However, in this tutorial we ignore these deviations.
-Therefore, we can now create the kinematic prototype by generating a ``KinematicPrototypeConfig`` object.
+Therefore, we can now create the kinematic prototype by generating a ``KinematicPrototypeConfig`` object:

 .. code-block::